semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ```

 This notification has two rules, one named `Send notifications for docs project`
-and another named `On finished pipelines for S1, docs, or --api projects`.
+and another named `On finished pipelines for S1, docs, or .*-api projects`.

 The first rule of the notification specifies a single project name that is
 called `API-docs`.
 All notifications will go to the `#devops` **channel** and